-We have established key performance indicators for each of the four focus areas outlined in our sustainability strategy.
-As this is our first year adopting sustainability reporting, we will be establishing targets within the next year to hold ourselves accountable and track how we are doing.
+We have established key performance indicators for each of the four focus areas outlined in our sustainability strategy since we adopted sustainability reporting in 2017.
 Periodically, we plan to introduce new metrics and update targets to ensure alignment with our strategy.